gnthibault/RemoteObservatory/README.md

 that a new calibration is issued whenever an observation has completed (This should arise in Manager ?)
-Check why the SITELONG entry in outputed file is wrong ObservationPlanner/Scheduler l232 you NEED to setup proper FixedTarget.from_name
+Check why the SITELONG entry in outputed file is wrong ObservationPlanner/Scheduler l232 you NEED to setup proper FixedTarget.from_name OpenPHD2 does not seem to actually work: Debug: Failed to connect to session manager: SESSION_MANAGER environment variable not defined